A Question of Sport: Gold Rush special

-On 14 September 2016, for a Gold Rush special, A Question of Sport were joined by Maddie Hinch, Jason and Laura Kenny, and Sam Quek.
+On 14 September 2016, for a Gold Rush special, A Question of Sport were joined by Maddie Hinch, Jason Kenny, Laura Kenny and Sam Quek.

 50th anniversary

 A Question of Sport at 50

 On 27 December 2019, the BBC aired a documentary that looked back on the programme's history.
 As well as looking back through the archives, A Question of Sport at 50 saw a number of sportspeople recount their memories, these included: Jessica Ennis-Hill, Colin Jackson, and Denise Lewis.
-Presenter Sue Barker and captains Matt Dawson and Phil Tufnell also shared their experiences.
+Sue Barker, Matt Dawson and Phil Tufnell also shared their experiences.

 50 Not Out

-On 3 January 2020, Sue Barker presented a 50th anniversary special.
+On 3 January 2020, Sue Barker presented a 50th-anniversary special.
 Matt Dawson captained a team composed of Laura Davies and Beth Tweddle, while Phil Tufnell led Ally McCoist and Martin Offiah.
 Dawson's team won, the 1,255th episode, by 19 points to 16.

 Theme tune

-There have been 4 theme tunes over the years.
-A theme was introduced in the mid-1980s and has been remixed and updated a few times since.
-The current mix was introduced on 3 September 2021.
+There have been four theme tunes over the years.
+The current theme was introduced in the mid-1980s and has been remixed and updated several times since that time, most recently in 2021.